Sakaria-Qcorp/Note-Taker-App/README.md

 # Project Name: Note Taker App

   ## Description
-   create an application called Note Taker that can be used to write and save notes
+   create an application called Note Taker that can be used to write,save and delete notes

   ## author
   Sakaria Ahmed